 “The best time to water when it’s hot is in the evening so that there is less water lost to evaporation.
 On extremely hot days you should be watering every couple of days at least, it’s more beneficial to water deeply than to just wet the surface,” he said.

 Leaf an Impression Horticulturist, plant stylist, and presenter Tammy Huynh suggests, “never stick to a watering schedule, always check your plants to see how thirsty they are before giving them a drink”.

 “Insert your index finger into the top of the potting mix to a depth of 2.5-5cm.
 If the mix is moist, leave watering for a few days but if it is dry, then give it a good drink.
 Some pots are better insulated than others so your plants will not necessarily dry out at the same rate.
 Ensure you check them all before watering,” she said.

-Huynh also suggests that most “most ‘indoor plants’ hail from subtropical-tropical climates, so are quite used to warm conditions” but cautions to keep an eye on your plants as the temperatures rise.
+Huynh also suggests that “most ‘indoor plants hail from subtropical-tropical climates, so are quite used to warm conditions” but caution to keep an eye on your plants as the temperatures rise.

 “If it becomes too hot, the potting mix may dry out faster and leaves will wilt.
 Keeping plants well-watered and moving them out of direct light will help reduce heat and moisture stress.
 For plants growing on balconies, a shade cloth or even an umbrella can help diffuse the light and heat,” she said.

 Although everyone may be keen to hit the beach and soak up the summer sun at this time of year, your houseplants are a little more sensitive to the elements and may not benefit from over-exposure to direct sunlight.
 Hooghuis believes, “house plants should never really be in direct light unless you have a more drought-tolerant species inside”.